 Watchout for a gotcha: if you don't have data for an interval, the integration will continue the last know value as constant.
 This can result in overly large (or small) values.
 This is a known InfluxDB problem.
 The fill(0) is ignored in the continuous queries.
 The only solution is to write a complex query to backfill unknown values with 0.

-So all the data are in the database, nicely tagged, and we’ll find that graphing is easy.
-It’s a standard connection to InfluxDB, and pretty straightforward to graph simple metrics.
-Here are some of the trickier bits
+So all the data are in the database, nicely tagged, and we'll find that graphing is easy.
+It's a standard connection to InfluxDB, and pretty straightforward to graph simple metrics.
+Some tips:

 - Check the returned results using "Query Inspector".